Association of Women for Action and Research: Founding years

 AWARE was formed in 1985 following a forum held by the National University of Singapore Society in November 1984.
 The forum, which was called "Women's Choices, Women's Lives", was organised by Zaibun Siraj, daughter of Mrs Mohamed Sirah, and Dr Vivienne Wee.
 Women from various professional backgrounds attended the forum.
 Speakers included orthopaedic surgeon Dr Kanwaljit Soin, director of the National Library Hedwig Anuar and deputy Sunday editor of the Singapore Monitor, Margaret Thomas.

 Participants of the forum were unhappy with the government's rhetoric at the time, along with its introduction of controversial family and population policies.
 They were especially affected by how women were being singled out as being responsible for the falling fertility rate.

 Following the forum, it was felt that there was a need for an organisation that would specifically focus on improving women's social and legal status in Singapore.
 Other women's groups were mostly social or welfare groups which did not engage in advocacy work.
 According to Siraj, these groups were not particularly seeking to change the status of women in society at the time.

 AWARE was launched after a year of discussion, during which the organisation's structure was defined and its constitution written.
+The founding members included Hedwig Anuar, Dr Lai Ah Eng, Zaibun Siraj, Dr Vivienne Wee, Chua Siew Keng, Evelyn Wong, and Lena Lim.